splunk/splunk-operator/docs/Examples.md

     name: example_mc
 EOF
 ```
-The Splunk Operator is responsible for configuring and maintaing the connection between the cluster master and the index cluster peers, but it does not manage Splunk Apps.
-The cluster master manages the Splunk Apps and Add-ons distributed to all peers in the indexer cluster.
+The Splunk Operator is responsible for configuring and maintaing the connection between the cluster manager and the index cluster peers, but it does not manage Splunk Apps.
+The cluster manager manages the Splunk Apps and Add-ons distributed to all peers in the indexer cluster.
 See [Installing Splunk Apps](#installing-splunk-apps) for more information.

-The Splunk Operator also controls the upgrade cycle, and implements the recommended order of cluster master, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.
+The Splunk Operator also controls the upgrade cycle, and implements the recommended order of cluster manager, search heads, and indexers, by defining and updating the docker image used by each IndexerCluster part.

 This example includes the `monitoringConsoleRef` parameter used to define a monitoring console pod.
 The monitoring console pod does not need to be running; the name can be predefined and the pod started later.
 To start the monitoring console pod, see [Monitoring Clonsole](#monitoring-console), or use the example below: